ittrufusion/exemplo_integracao/README.md

   "status": "OK"
 }
 ```
+### 4. Pdf
-4. view: a partir do identificador do documento, retornar o conteúdo do PDF.
+A partir do identificador do documento, retornar o conteúdo do PDF.

 Exemplo de requisição:
 ```http